Skip to main content

 • A donor might buy a warehouse, rent it out for $10,000 a month, and then contribute that warehouse to a DAF.
 The rental income from that warehouse (now held in the DAF) is not subject to taxes.
 The donor can then direct the DAF to donate this income to your nonprofit.

 • Private foundations can donate to DAFs, and DAFs can give to other DAFs.
-This can make tracking donations more complicated for your research team, as money moves through various entities.
+This can make tracking donations more complicated for your research team.
 Sometimes a private foundation will simply move their required 5% distribution into a DAF – further increasing the growth of DAFs in philanthropy.

 • DAFs are not required by law to donate a set percentage of their assets each year (unlike private foundations, which must distribute 5% annually).
 However, some DAF sponsors require their clients to give a certain percentage each year or the sponsor will redistribute it according to their own mission.
 Another reason it’s always good to know your local Community Foundation directors.

-Funding Strategies in the Brave New World of DAFs
+Funding Strategies in the Brave New World of Donor-Advised Funds

 As a Major Gift Officer, engaging with DAF donors requires a strategic approach and understanding of the unique characteristics of DAFs.
 Here are some key strategies for effectively engaging with donors and foundations: